JulienGasser/ADA_4mousquetaires/index.md

 * **Step 3**:$$\quad$$ From these variations, adjust the number of beers that the little and gentle brewer have to produce for the next year.

-$\quad$Because of the lack of datas, Les4Mousquetaires considered that this simulation follows a pattern according the datas between 2004 and 2017.
+$$\quad$$Because of the lack of datas, Les4Mousquetaires considered that this simulation follows a pattern according the datas between 2004 and 2017.
 For step 2, they decided to weight the consumption variation rate with a random coefficient drawn from the beers ratings distribution to better simulate the unpredicability of the beer's world market.

 To easy the elaboration of this algorithm, the work was sepearated into three :